naeluh/webpack-4-starter/README.md

 I added 2 commands one `npm run dev` which loads a local dev server and reloads on change.
 It also includes a build command `npm run build` that builds a production version of the code.

-This repository also includes a configuration with Gitlab that runs the build command and deploys the site on every commit to master or builds a preview verion of a pull request on Netlify.
+This repository also includes a configuration with Gitlab that runs the build command and deploys the site on every commit to master or builds a preview version of a pull request on Netlify.

 I did not use a CSS framework for this but could have added one if needed.
 I feel like when projects are smaller like this it can be easier to write most of the styles from the sketch file, but for bigger projects a framework is needed.
 However in component driven development all code should broken into smaller pieces to keep track of changes in large projects.